Best Astrophotography Telescopes (2025)

 10 of the Best Astrophotography Telescopes Available Today

-Many people who are in the position of selecting their first telescope for astrophotography already have a camera that they plan to use, and that’s great.
-If not, be sure to check out my article on astrophotography cameras to better understand what your options are.
+Many people who are selecting their first telescope for astrophotography already have a camera they plan to use, and that’s great.
+If not, be sure to check out my article on astrophotography cameras to better understand your options.

-The telescope you choose to pair with that camera will have a massive impact on both your early image results and the user experience and the overall enjoyment of the hobby of astrophotography.
-This is especially apparent when choosing the telescope type, as some types of telescopes present a steeper learning curve than others.
+The telescope you choose to pair with that camera will have a significant impact on your early image results, the user experience, and the overall enjoyment of the astrophotography hobby.
+This is especially apparent when choosing a telescope type, as some present a steeper learning curve than others.

 It is wise to consider what you want your astrophotography telescope to actually do.
 Are you hoping to take a detailed picture of the moon’s surface?
 Or are you more interested in capturing the stunning Orion Nebula and nearby star-forming regions?